clavis-magna/glossopticon-webvr/README.md

 ## Getting Started

 Download or clone the repository and run it on a web local server.
 If you do not have a workflow for this, the easiest workflow is to open the entire project in Brackets and run it using the inbuilt live server, or Atom and run it using the Atom live server plugin.
-The project has to run on a local web server (or be uploaded to a remote web server) and will generate errors if it is simply ran directly ion a browser due to cross origin domain issues.
+The project has to run on a local web server (or be uploaded to a remote web server) and will generate errors if it is simply ran directly in a browser due to cross origin domain issues.

 ## Note

 * 'index.html' is used as the front page of the project as hosted from this repo.
-* 'index-minimal.html' is a basic front page that can be adapted or replaced for use of this tool in other projects
+* 'index-minimal.html' is a basic front page that can be adapted or replaced for the use of this tool in other projects

 ## Built With